standardnotes/docs/docs/self-hosting/configuration-options.md

 ### Timeouts

-- `HTTP_CALL_TIMEOUT`: amount of miliseconds on which the API Gateway will wait for the underlying service to respond.
+- `HTTP_CALL_TIMEOUT`: amount of milliseconds the API Gateway will wait for the underlying service to respond.

 ### New Relic (Optional)